Litchfield, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 39.66 sqmi, of which 37.44 sqmi is land and 2.22 sqmi is water.

 Lake Cobbosseecontee is one of many ponds, lakes, and streams in Litchfield, Maine.

 Litchfield has many ponds, lakes, and streams.
-The town has Cobbosseecontee Stream, a portion of Lake Cobbosseecontee, Pleasant Pond, Upper Pond, the Tacoma Lakes (Bunker Pond, Jimmy Pond, Sand Pond, Woodbury Pond), and several other ponds and streams.
+The town has Pleasant Pond (Cobbosseecontee Stream), Upper Pond, Horseshoe Pond, a portion of Lake Cobbosseecontee, the Tacoma Lakes (Bunker Pond, Jimmy Pond, Little Purgatory Pond, Sand Pond, Woodbury Pond), and several other ponds and streams.

 Litchfield geography is varied with flat plains in the central part of town, uneven terrain elsewhere, and higher terrain to the west.

 Villages

 Litchfield has multiple villages.
 Litchfield villages are Litchfield Corner, Bachelder's Corner, Plains Village, Purgatory Village.

 Geology

 Litchfield has a distinct and notable geology.
 The rare blue mineral sodalite occurs in Litchfield.
 The town is one of the very few locations where the rare mineral Litchfieldite is found.
-Litchfieldite was first named by W. S. Bayley, in 1892.
-Litchfieldite is named for the town of Litchfield, Maine.
-The first known mention of both sodalite and the mineral that is now called Litchfieldite in Litchfield was in 1845 at the sixth annual meeting of the Association of American Geologists and Naturalists.
+Litchfieldite was first named by W. S. Bayley in 1892.
+Litchfieldite is named for the town of Litchfield.
+The first known mention of both sodalite and Litchfieldite in Litchfield was in 1845 at the sixth annual meeting of the Association of American Geologists and Naturalists.
 In 1886, Frank Wigglesworth Clarke documented sodalite, cancrinite, zircon and many other minerals located in the ledges of Litchfield.